 USC values and supports sustainability across social, economic, cultural and environmental domains and continues to align core responsibilities with the University’s strategic position on sustainability.

-The USC Strategic plan 2019–2022 is the overarching plan that determines all sustainability efforts at USC.
-The University’s Sustainability Governing Policy provides a framework for sustainable and responsible practices, activities and operations at USC.
+The USC Strategic Plan 2021-2024 is the overarching plan that determines all sustainability efforts at USC.
+The University’s Sustainability Operational Policy provides a framework for sustainable and responsible practices, activities and operations at USC.
 The sustainability policy sets out the University’s commitment to sustainability as below:

-“University’s commitment to supporting the creation of a sustainable future and to embedding sustainability principles and practices throughout learning and teaching, research, community engagement and operational activities.”
+“University’s commitment to enabling the creation of a sustainable future and to embedding sustainability principles and practices throughout learning and teaching, research, engagement and operational activities.”

 Furthermore, USC is also a signatory to the Talloires Declaration which sets out ten actions agreed by Vice Chancellors worldwide to reduce the natural resource consumption and emissions produced as a result of the University’s activities.